Wolverine971/9takes/src/blog/people/movie-stars/Marilyn-Monroe.md

 	/>
 </div>

-Marilyn Monroe was an iconic Hollywood actress and cultural icon of the 1950s and 1960s.
+<p class="firstLetter">Marilyn Monroe was an iconic Hollywood actress and cultural icon of the 1950s and 1960s.
 While her life was cut short, her legacy lives on as a symbol of beauty, glamour, and sex appeal.
 But beneath her public image, there was a vulnerable and insecure person who struggled with anxiety and self-doubt.
-In this blog, we will explore why Marilyn Monroe was an Enneagram Type 6 and how this personality type influenced her life and career.
+In this blog, we will explore why Marilyn Monroe was an Enneagram Type 6 and how this personality type influenced her life and career.</p>

 ## Fear and Anxiety